 In recent years, the market has become awash with garden paints and stains to satisfy the growing demands of the DIY enthusiast.
 But, in our opinion, it’s usually best to stay with the reputable brands that have historically specialised in wood care products such as Ronseal, Cuprinol and Barrettine.
 In addition to adding colour, it’s worth remembering that garden paints and stains are also designed to protect and preserve timber structures and fixtures from the elements.

 Choosing which products to use in your garden design is largely down to the desired colour and the type of surface to be coloured.
-Cuprinol Garden Shades comes in a wide range of attractive colours, offers up to 5 years weather protection and is perfect for all types of garden sheds and fences.
-It can also be used on trellis, cladding and about any other wooden surface.
+Cuprinol Garden Shades comes in a wide range of attractive colours, offers up to 6 years weather protection and is perfect for all types of garden wood, including sheds and fences.
+It can also be used on trellis, cladding, and about any other wooden surface.
 Although Cuprinol Shades paint can be used on decking balustrades and handrails, it’s not recommended for decking boards as it’s not durable enough to withstand a high degree of foot traffic.